Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Funerals are allowed with limits on attendance, and must only take place in COVID-secure venues or in public outdoor places.
 The venue manager or event organiser must take the required precautions, including the completion of a risk assessment.

 Funerals can be attended by a maximum of 30 people and may take place indoors.
-Linked religious, belief-based or commemorative events, such as wakes, stone settings and ash scatterings can also continue with up to 6 people in attendance.
+Linked religious or belief-based commemorative events, such as wakes, stone settings and ash scatterings can also continue with up to 15 people in attendance.

 Anyone working is not counted in these limits.
 Social distancing should be maintained between people who do not live together or share a support bubble.